Checking for understading

 2. Emotional resonance – we may remember the feeling of understanding something more than the content.
 I discussed this with Claire Sealy here.

 3. The curse of knowledge – the more we know about a subject, the more we assume everyone else must know it to a similar level.
+Here is a good paper on the curse of knowledge.

 4. Vary the question types